pineapplechiu/frontend-week-2/README.md

-# frontend-week-2
+# Week 2 Exercises

-Part-time Frontend Class Exercises
+Fork this repository in github.

+Then, on your command line, clone your fork.